sjpierce/CHOPStudy/README.md

       creating package level help files.
 Do not edit it manually.
   - `scripts/` The folder is configured as a Quarto project.
 It holds meta-data files, `.qmd` scripts, and files used by the scripts.
+    - `.quarto/`: This hidden folder may be created by Quarto to hold temporary files.
+Do not edit or delete any of these files unless you know what you are doing!
+This folder is not tracked by Git.
     - `extdata/`: This subfolder is where you will need to put any raw data files mentioned in the Obtaining Data Files section below.
       - `Vinc_Cases_2025-03-26.xlsx`: This is the current raw data set.
-    - `output/`: This subfolder holds rendered output files
+    - `output/`: This subfolder holds rendered output files.
     - `.gitignore`: This was auto-created by Quarto.
 Don’t edit or delete it.
-    - `.quarto/`: This hidden folder may be created by Quarto to hold temporary files.
-Do not edit or delete any of these files unless you know what you are doing!
-This folder is not tracked by Git.
     - `_brand.yml`: This file specifies color, font, and logo settings for using an MSU/CSTAT branding scheme for HTML output.
     - `_quarto.yml`: This is a Quarto metadata file containing